Does Your Communication Strategy Include a Text Notification System?

 If we focus on just a single aspect of this technology, namely communication, we can see just how far we have come.
 Messages and information used to travel from person to person via messengers on horseback, taking weeks to months to deliver.
-Then the printing press was invented by Johannes Gutenberg around 1440 that enabled mass messages for the first time.
+Then the printing press was invented by Johannes Gutenberg around 1440 which enabled mass messaging for the first time.

 It was nearly one hundred years later until anyone made any real strides in communication and that came in 1972 when the first email was sent by Ray Tomlinson.
-Since its humble beginnings, email has become a mainstay for one third of humans on earth.
-In fewer than fifty years since its inception, there is estimated to be 2.5 billion email users worldwide today.
+Since its humble beginnings, email has become a mainstay for one-third of humans on earth.
+In fewer than fifty years since its inception, there are estimated to be 2.5 billion email users worldwide today.

 Technology Is Driving Communication Channels

 Email has completely transformed how we communicate in our personal lives, but even more so in our workplaces.
 We can hardly recall a time without computers and email or how we ever accomplished much of anything without them.

 Remember interpersonal mail?
 If you needed to send a document to a coworker in a different location, you would put the document into a large folder, wrap a string around a cardboard disk to seal the envelope, then write the recipient’s name and location on one of the many lines printed on both front and back of the envelope.
 The envelope would go into a bin and a few times a day, perhaps, a carrier would collect the bin and deliver the envelope to the intended office locations.
 Mail sorters in those locations would file the envelopes into employee mailboxes or hand-deliver them if you were lucky.
 This took time, resources, and money.

 We can laugh at the inefficiency of it all now because we have something infinitely more rational with which to compare it.
 At the time, however, we thought it was a good system for communicating and exchanging documents with coworkers in different locations.
 Email was not only a more viable option that was quickly adopted, it negated the need for those envelopes altogether.